dannyvankooten/www.dannyvankooten.com/src/content/blog/2025-01-16-building-privacy-friendly-website-analytics.md

 ---
 title:  "Building self-hosted and privacy-friendly website analytics.
 Again."
 datePublished: "2025-01-16"
+description: "Building a standalone version of Koko Analytics for non-WordPress sites, using PHP with MySQL, PostgreSQL or SQLite."
 ---

 <div class="alert" role="alert">TLDR: I am building a standalone version of Koko Analytics so that you can use it for non-WordPress sites.
 You can follow the project on GitHub here: <a href="https://github.com/koko-analytics/koko-analytics">github.com/koko-analytics/koko-analytics</a>.</div>